 The Audit and Supervisory Committee and the accounting auditors aim to improve the effectiveness and efficiency of the audit by exchanging information and opinions.
-Specifically, the Audit and Supervisory Committee and the accounting auditors meet regularly once a quarter to exchange opinions on whether there are any audit-related issues or not and to discuss future issues.
-In addition, the Company has a system whereby meetings are held as needed.
+Specifically, the Audit and Supervisory Committee and the accounting auditors meet regularly once a quarter to exchange opinions on whether there

-The Company has established an Internal Audit Office (4 people) to audit the Company and its group companies.
+The Company has established an Internal Audit Office (7 people) to audit the Company and its group companies.
 The Internal Audit Office reports the results of internal audits to the Audit and Supervisory Committee on a regular basis and maintains a close relationship with the Audit and Supervisory Committee.
 In addition, the Internal Audit Office and the accounting auditors aim to improve the effectiveness and efficiency of audits by exchanging information and opinions.